awalterschulze/goderive/Readme.md

 [And you can customize function prefixes](https://github.com/awalterschulze/goderive/blob/master/example/customprefix/Makefile)

-If you want you can let goderive rename your functions using the `-autoname` and `-dedup` flags.
-If these flags are not used goderive will not touch your code and rather return an error.
+You can let goderive rename your functions using the `-autoname` and `-dedup` flags.
+If these flags are not used, goderive will not touch your code and rather return an error.

 ## Customization